andreblum/swimsuite/README.md

 ## Run the Web App

-Point a browser at <your docker host ip>:8080/status
+Point a browser at your-docker-host:8080/status